jakepenzak/learn_rust/chapters/ch7/README.md

 use std::collections::*;
 ```

-## 7.5 - Seperating Modules into Different Files
+## 7.5 - Separating Modules into Different Files

 The examples thus far in restaurant have all modules defined within the same `lib.rs` script.
 In realistic scenarios, we will want to break these modules out into files.